pmkreppein/Volume-Thing-Updated/README.md

 The end goal of this effort was to be able to spot potential big market moves before they occurred.

 Overall, the quality of this scripting is low, but I did have it working a few times successfully.

+**Investing involves risk.
+Carefully read and understand all financial instrument documentation before investing.
+This is not an offer to sell securities.

+**This software is released without warrenty.
+Use at own risk.